 - Tem Johnson Memorial Glider Event —This is combined Indoor HLG (Hand Launch Glider) and both Indoor CLG (Catapult Launch Glider) events, AMA rules.
 Best time from any of the three events counts.

-With the passing of Tem Johnson we will now have the Tem Johnson Glider Memorial Trophy as well for the accumulated points.
+With the passing of Tem Johnson we now have the Tem Johnson Glider Memorial Trophy for the accumulated points.
 Any indoor glider design which meets the AMA rules can be flown.
 Cat Glider is just as difficult as hand launch.
 You get to count your highest score of either plane for each month.

 Check out Jeff’s A-6 Indoor model by clicking on the following link:

 Feb 2017 Model Aircraft of the Month — Jeff Renz’s A-6 Indoor Model Aircraft

 Indoor Free Flight Models are very light, slow flying models powered by twisted rubber strips driving a large propeller.
 Hand launched gliders and gliders catapulted into the air by a loop of rubber strip are also flown indoors.
 They are flown in school gymnasiums, auditoriums, and similar large open spaces.
 It’s not unheard of to have typical flight times

 of several minutes powered only by a small rubber band.

 Indoor models are one of the least expensive and simplest ways to get started in aeromodeling.

 You don’t have to be a member to watch a flying event and the admission is free.